-• Lubricants which do not have both the engine oil certification mark and the correct SAE viscosity grade number should not be used.
+Lubricants which do not have both the engine oil certification mark and the correct SAE viscosity grade number should not be used.

-• For 2500/3500 trucks with a 5.7L engine operating under a gross combined weight rating of 14,000 lbs (6 350 kg) or greater, SAE 5W-30 engine oil is recommended for all operating temperatures.
+NOTE: For trucks with a 5.7L engine operating under a gross combined weight rating of 14,000 lbs (6 350 kg) or greater, MOPAR SAE 5W-30 engine oil or equivalent Pennzoil® or Shell Helix® is recommended for all operating temperatures.